cleanpaani/cleanpaani.github.io/_posts/2018-12-03-what-is-tds-in-water.md

 ---
 layout: tutorial
-title: What is TDS in water?
+title: What is TDS in water and how is it measured?
 categories: knowledge
 image: /imgs/tds-chart.jpg
-description: TDS or Total Dissolved Solids is a very important metric to know when you are doing water purifier research.
-Let us understand how TDS is measured and what TDS of 200, 300, 500ppm mean to human beings.
+description: TDS or Total Dissolved Solids in water is very important while buying a water purifier.
+Learn how TDS in water is measured and its implications.
 ---

 When you want to buy a water purifier, the first thing you will notice is the word “TDS” on the product details.
 Each water purifier will give you different TDS values, they will claim that they have TDS regulators, etc. But what is TDS and how important is this value while choosing a water purifier for your home?
 Let us fully understand it in this article.